dawson-org/dawson-cli/docs/API.md

 * **noWrap** (boolean, defaults to `false`): If true, this function call won't be wrapped in a Promise and it will be directly exported as the lambda's handler.
 It will receive these arguments (may vary based on the runtime): `event`, `context`, `callback`.
 For `application/json` content type, you *must* invoke the callback passing your stringified response in a `response` property (e.g.: `callback(null, { response: '"wow"' })`.
 For `text/html` content type: `callback(null, { html: '<html>....' })`.
 * **runtime** (string, defaults to `nodejs4.3`): Lambda runtime to use.
 Only NodeJS runtimes make sense.
 Valid values are `nodejs` and `nodejs4.3`.
 You should only use the default runtime.
 * **isEventHanlder** (boolean, default to `false`): if `path` is `false` you can specify a function as event handler for S3, DynamoDB, SNS ecc ecc...
+* **keepWarm** (boolean, default to `false`): Lambda functions because of their nature have a very long (1, 2 seconds) startup time for the first time, see documentation for more information: [@@@ link the documentation](link).
+For avoid this drawback dawson can deploy a Cloudwatch Event Rule that call your lambda every 2 minutes and log on cloudwatch if the lambda was cold or was already warmed up.
+More info below.

 ##### Example